Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Introduction

 Under product, we want that $p_a = p_b \cdot p_c$.
 Designing this closed submarket, say $\CM$, requires several ideas, which we now describe. $\CM$ has an agent $i$ whose initial endowment is one unit of good $a$ and she desires only good $c$.
 We will ensure that the {\em amount} of good $c$ leftover, after all other agents in the submarket consume what they want, is exactly $p_b$, i.e., the {\em price} of good $b$.
 At equilibrium, $i$ must consume all the leftover good $c$, whose total cost is $p_b \cdot p_c$.
 Therefore the price of her initial endowment, i.e., one unit of good $a$, must be $p_b \cdot p_c$, hence establishing the required product relation.
 The tricky part is ensuring that exactly $p_b$ amount of good $c$ is leftover, without knowing what $p_b$ will be at equilibrium.
 This is non-trivial, and this submarket needs to have several goods and agents in addition to the ones mentioned above.

 Once reduction $\CR$ is established, FIXP-hardness follows from the straightforward observation that a 3-Nash instance can be encoded via polynomials, where each variable, which represents the probability of playing a certain strategy, is constrained in the interval $[0, 1]$.

-To get ETR-hardness, we appeal to the result of Schaefer and \v{S}tefankovi\v{c} \cite{SS} that checking if a 3-Nash instance has a solution in a ball of radius half in $l_{\infty}$-norm is ETR-hard; this entails constraining the variables to be in the interval $[0, 1/2]$.
+To get $\ER$-hardness, we appeal to the result of \cite{SS} that checking if a 3-Nash instance has a solution in a ball of radius half in $l_{\infty}$-norm is $\ER$-hard; this entails constraining the variables to be in the interval $[0, 1/2]$.
 By Nash's theorem, in the former case, the market will admit an equilibrium and in the latter case, it will admit an equilibrium iff the 3-Nash instance has a solution in the ball of radius half in $l_{\infty}$-norm.
-Membership in ETR follows by essentially showing a reduction in the reverse direction: given a Leontief market, we obtain a set of simultaneous multivariate polynomial equations whose roots capture its equilibria.
+Membership in $\ER$ follows by essentially showing a reduction in the reverse direction: given a Leontief market, we obtain a set of simultaneous multivariate polynomial equations whose roots capture its equilibria.

-Next we briefly describe the classical Arrow-Debreu market model, the problem of 3-Nash and its relation with the complexity classes FIXP and ETR.
-Following are a few notations that we will use in the rest of the paper.
+Our final result gives a polynomial time algorithm for computing an equilibrium for Arrow-Debreu exchange markets under Leontief utility functions provided the number of agents is a constant, say $d$.
+Using the property that equilibrium allocation of an agent can be written in terms of her equilibrium utility, we show that if equilibrium exists, then there is one where the number of goods with positive prices is at most $d$.
+Next, we iterate over all subsets of size $d$ of goods, and for each set we reduce the problem of checking existence of equilibrium to checking feasibility of a set of polynomial inequalities in $2d$ dimension.
+Since this can be done in polynomial time \cite{bpr,bpr-book}, we get a polynomial time algorithm.

+{\bf Organization.} In Section \ref{sec.ad} we define the Arrow-Debreu market model, and the relevant utility and production functions.
+The definition of 3-player Nash equilibrium problem, and the complexity classes FIXP and $\ER$ are given in Section \ref{sec.nash}.
+Section \ref{sec.mred} contains our main result where we show FIXP-hardness of computing an equilibrium in Leontief exchange markets.
+In Section \ref{sec.eetr}, we show that checking existence of an equilibrium in PLC markets is in $\ER$.
+Section \ref{sec.const} describes a polynomial time algorithm for computing an equilibrium in Leontief exchange markets provided the number of agents is a constant.